nurbujang/pands-problem-sheet/README.md

 ### Task 6 Description:
 *The task is to write a program that takes a positive floating-point number as input and outputs an approximation of its square root.*
 *I am to create a function called <tt>sqrt</tt> that does this.
-I was asked to create my own sqrt function and not to use the built in functions x ** .5 or math.sqrt(x).*
-*This is to demonstrate that I can research and code a process (If I really needed the square root, I would use one of the above methods).
+I was asked to create my own sqrt function and not to use the built in functions x ** .5 or math.sqrt(x).
+It was suggested that I look at the newton method at estimating square roots.
+This is to demonstrate that I can research and code a process (If I really needed the square root, I would use one of the above methods).*
-It was suggested that I look at the newton method at estimating square roots.*

 $ python squareroot.py